dart-archive/www.dartlang.org/src/site/codelabs/ng2/index.markdown

 * These parameters are initialized using an initializer list which appears after the colon (`:`).

+* Note that this constructor has no body because it sets the values in an initalizer list.

 </div> </div>

 <div class="trydart-step-details" markdown="1">